Naman-Sharma123/Acolyte-Task/README.md

-# Acolyte Technologies — Lead Dashboard & Reporting
+# LeadFlow CRM — MERN Lead Management Dashboard & Reporting

 ## Overview
 This project is a Lead Dashboard & Reporting system built for the **ACOLYTE IT Interview Task**.